meteatamel/knative-tutorial/docs/07-deploycloudrun.md

 ## Test the service

 We can test the service by visiting the url mentioned during deployment and in Cloud Run console.
-In this case, it's `https://helloworld-u6zaimyeiq-uc.a.run.app`.

 One thing you might realize is that our service simply prints `Hello World` instead of `Hello v1`.
 Let's fix that in the last step.